-17Physical distance has been used as an instrumental variable in other papers (Mcclellan et al., 1994; Baiocchi et al., 2010; Cochran et al., 2020; Lee, 2019).
+19Physical distance has been used as an instrumental variable in other papers (Mcclellan et al., 1994; Baiocchi et al., 2010; Cochran et al., 2020; Lee, 2019).

-18County of conviction is determined by the place of the offense.
-This may not be a good proxy of residential address when people commit crimes at the place far from their homes.
-However, crime is a local phenomenon; Bernasco (2010) showed that 75% of burglaries are committed within five kilometers and about 90% is committed within ten kilometers from home in the Hague, Netherlands.
+20County of conviction is determined by the place of the offense.
+This may not be a good proxy of residential address when people commit crimes at a place far from their homes.
+However, crime is a local phenomenon; Bernasco (2010) showed that 75% of burglaries are committed within five kilometers in the analysis is the linear distance from the geometric center of counties to prisons.21 Since there are 115 county-equivalent areas22 and 19 state correctional facilities for male prisoners in Missouri, there are 2185 pairs of a county and a prison.